undera/chess-engine-nn/README.md

   - the rules we put as criteria for learning do affect engine move making
   - we should research/experiment with evaluation approach more
   - we should experiment with NN structure more, maybe use LSTM instead of feed-forward
+  - re-learning from last N games might be better than incremental learning from very last game
+  - turning game representation to "always one side" and using exactly same NN for game might make it more robust and universal

+### 22 Feb, 2019

+Decided to make sing NN that will be able to decide for both sides, using board and move flip for black.

+NN structure changed to 6-layers decreasing from 768 to 128 nodes.